-WARNING: Your LinkedIn Profile Settings May Be All Wrong!
+WARNING: Your LinkedIn® Profile Settings Are All Wrong!

-I recommend being completely open, especially if you’ve taken the time to develop a well-branded, resource-driven profile.
+I recommend being completely open, especially if you’ve taken the time to develop a well-branded, resource-driven profile complete with buyer-centric messaging.
 As you check the sections on the right-hand side, you’ll see how your Public Profile shows up on the left.
-This right-hand column is also where you can customize your public URL.
+This right-hand column is also where you can customize your profile URL.
 Just click the pencil and type your name or a simple variation if it’s unavailable.

 - Private profile with a characterization like company name or school, but not your name.

 - Totally anonymous.